-We will accept written requests for refunds submitted via email or by mail by 5pm ET February 17, 2017.
+We will accept written requests for refunds submitted via email or by mail by March 2, 2018.
 Passholders will receive the appropriate email/mailing address with their order confirmation email.
 A cancellation fee in the amount of 20% of the purchase price of each refunded pass will be assessed.
 We encourage attendees to consider purchasing travel insurance coverage for their pass purchase and travel expenses in the event circumstances prevent them from attending the Festival.
-For a full list of the 2017 Festival pass purchase Terms and Conditions click here.
+For a full list of the 2018 Festival pass purchase Terms and Conditions click here.

 We’re sorry, but no volunteer positions are available.

 - What movies will you be showing and which stars will be appearing?